simonescaccia/IoTProject/Evaluation.md

 To allow the harvesting of the energy, we should have an alternator connected to the turbine to transform the mechanical energy into electrical energy.

-A possible solution for the energy harvesting is here: https://www.ebay.it/itm/322724692568 with the tutorial of the turbine https://www.youtube.com/watch?v=mtMO3VmCmiQ .
+A possible solution for the energy harvesting can be found [here](https://www.ebay.it/itm/322724692568) with the [tutorial](https://www.youtube.com/watch?v=mtMO3VmCmiQ) of the turbine.

 We should for example connect this type of turbine called micro hydro water turbine generator to our water flow sensor.
 <img src="https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/images/sensor_and_energy_image.png"  width="40%" height="40%"> <br/>